DathanStoneDev/Dietary-Ingredeint-Database/README.md

 ## Future of the Project and Reflection.

 Like I said before, this is just the begining.
 This project was created as a learning experience for me and taught me alot about OOP and databases.
 I was exposed to Azure (Would recommend!) and completely peaked my interests further into databases, architecture and cloud computing.
 This is absolutely a project that I will continue to develop as I grow as a software engineer.
-I plan to make this a full web application, most likely using the Spring Framework (Spring Boot) and cloud storage.
+I plan to make this a full web application, most likely using the Spring Framework (Spring Boot).

 Thanks for checking this out!